Blahah/blahah.github.io/_posts/2014-02-11-knowledge-sets-us-free.md

 **2. A student/researcher is browsing a journal's website.**

-They are running the Liberator browser plugin that grabs every paper linked from the every page they visit and anonymously sends it to the open respository network.
+They are running the Liberator browser plugin that grabs every paper linked from every page they visit and anonymously sends it to the open respository network.

 **3. Anyone wants to read a paper.**